banginji/pizza/README.md

 # pizza application

 ### How to run the application
-- Navigate to root of the directory
+- Navigate to root of the project
 - Run the command `./gradlew clean build bootRun`

 ### How to invoke the APIs